jl-git17/EnhancifAI-backend/README.md

 ## Usage
 Refer to the [Usage Guide](Usage.md) for detailed instructions on how to use the application, including formatting prompt files and processing data.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

-## License
-This project is licensed under the MIT License.